Windjammers 2

-Windjammers 2 is a 2022 sports video game developed by Bandai Namco Studios and Dotemu and published by Sega.
+Windjammers 2 is a 2022 sports video game developed and published by Dotemu.
 It is the sequel to the 1994 Neo Geo game Windjammers, co-produced by Data East and SNK.
 Windjammers 2 was released for Nintendo Switch, PlayStation 4, Stadia, Windows, and Xbox One on January 20, 2022.
 It received generally positive reviews from critics, who praised the visuals, new content and gameplay mechanics.

 Gameplay

-In Windjammers 2, players must try to throw a flying disc into their's opponent's goal while protecting their own.
+In Windjammers 2, players must try to throw a flying disc into theirs opponent's goal while protecting their own.

 Windjammers 2 is a sports game played from a top-down perspective, in which players must try to throw a flying disc into their opponent's goal while protecting their own.
-Players can earn 3 or 5 points by landing the disc into their opponent's goal in the yellow or red zones respectively, but if they fail to catch the disc before it hits the ground, this is called a "Miss" and the opponent gets 2 points.
-Players win a set by achieving a certain number points, and win the match by winning the most sets.
+Players can earn 3 or 5 points by landing the disc into their opponent's goal in the yellow or red zones respectively, but if they fail to catch the disc before it hits the ground, this is called a "Miss" and the opponent gets 2 or 4 points depending on the arena.
+Players win a set by achieving a certain number of points (by default 15) or by having more points than their opponent after a certain amount of time (by default 90 seconds; unlike most timed sports, time does not stop after a score).
+In the event of a tie, the set counts for both players.
+Players win a match by winning a certain number of sets (by default 2).

-Players can choose from the 10 playable characters; besides all six characters from the original Windjammers, there are four all-new characters, namely Jao Raposa of Brazil, Max Hurricane of Canada, Sammy Ho of China, and Sophie De Lys of France.
-There is also a secret playable character called Disc Man, who can be unlocked by performing a particular trick while at the character selection screen.
+Players can choose from a total of 13 playable characters.
+Besides all six characters from the original Windjammers, the initial version of Windjammers 2 contains four all-new characters, namely Jao Raposa of Brazil, Max Hurricane of Canada, Sammy Ho of China, and Sophie De Lys of France.
+There is also a secret playable character called Disc Man, who can be selected by performing a particular trick while at the character selection screen.
 Two additional characters, Anna Szalinski of Poland and the cyborg Jamma GX03, were added as part of a free update, bringing the total to 13.
 Each character has their own attributes.
 For instance, some characters have more steady control than others at the cost of speed.
-There are EX Moves, which are special powers can be that activated for gameplay advantages.
+Each character also has their own EX Move, which is a special power can be that activated for gameplay advantages.
 Players can compete on 10 different courts, including all six courts from Windjammers, which feature different goal zones and gameplay properties.
 Both single-player and local multiplayer modes are featured.
 The game includes an "Arcade Mode", where multiple matches are played through championships.
 Windjammers 2 launched with cross-platform play between the Windows and Xbox One versions, later expanded to all systems following an update in October 2023.